-Contact our pediatric orthotics department to speak with a scoliosis specialist who can answer your questions.
 We value the importance of addressing the concerns of the family as we care for our young patients, so they are fully informed about the care their child receives.
+Contact one of our pediatric orthotic practitioners to speak with a scoliosis specialist who can answer your questions.

-Practitioners at our Collier Sacramento, East Bay and Laurence of Oakland locations have experience treating pediatric patients, and scoliosis is a diagnosis they address often.
-They are familiar with the different types of scoliosis, with the most common being Adolescent idiopathic scoliosis, which develops when rapid growth occurs.
-Working from a long history working with Shriner’s hospital to local county children programs, our practitioners have decades of combined experience treating scoliosis.
-Brian Lee holds clinics at four different California Children’s Services locations in the Bay Area and along the Peninsula.
+Pediatric practitioners at all our locations have experience treating scoliosis.
+They are familiar with the different types of scoliosis, the most common being Adolescent Idiopathic Scoliosis, which develops when a patient has rapid growth spurts.
+Our practitioners have a long history of working with Shriner’s hospital patients and decades of combined experience treating scoliosis.
+Practitioner Brian Lee holds scoliosis clinics at four different California Children’s Services locations in the Bay Area and along the Peninsula.
 You can read about our scoliosis team and protocol here.

-There are also support groups online and offline that can be a huge benefit for young patients learning to deal with their diagnosis and wearing a brace.
+Community Resources: There are support groups online and offline that can be a huge benefit for young patients learning to deal with their diagnosis and wearing a brace.
 To get you started, here is a Facebook link for Curvy Girls Scoliosis Foundation.
 They also have a website with additional information.